rahul9695/web-development-notes/js-notes/readme.md

 ### 30. Reconciliation

-- Reconciliation refers to the process in React where the virtual DOM is compared with the previous version to determine
+- React Reconciliation is the process through which React updates the Browser DOM.
+It makes the DOM updates faster in React.
+It updates the virtual DOM first and then uses the diffing algorithm to make efficient and optimized updates in the Real DOM.